 The Bahrain field, discovered in 1932, measures approximately 15 kilometers long and 5 kilometers wide.
 It is a geologically complex field and consists of 16 oil reservoirs and 4 Khuff gas reservoirs in addition to deep pre-Khuff reservoirs.
 The reservoirs are mainly carbonates with fluids varying from shallow tarry oil in Aruma at 1000’ to deep non-associated dry gas in the Khuff and pre-Khuff formations at depth of 9000’ and deeper.

 Situated below Jebel Dukhan, Well #1 was the first ever oil well in the southern part of the Arabian Gulf.
-The well which was operated by The Bahrain Petroleum Company (Bapco) produced first oil on 16 October 1932 at an initial rate of 9,500 bopd.
+The well, which was operated by The Bahrain Petroleum Company (Bapco), produced first oil on 16 October 1932 at an initial rate of 9,500 bopd.
 In 1970 the field peaked at 79,000 bopd, and after that it started to decline to around 32,000 bopd by 2009.

 The Bahrain field uses the large Khuff Gas Reservoir as fuel and feedstock for power and industry such as electricity generation, aluminum smelting, petrochemicals, water desalination, refining and others.
-Some of the Khuff gas is re-injected into the oil reservoirs to maintain reservoir pressure and stimulate production where some is used to artificially lift oil from wells.
+Some of the Khuff gas is re-injected into the oil reservoirs to maintain reservoir pressure and stimulate production whereas some is used to artificially lift oil from wells.